zazhogin/gh-rulesets/README.md

 ## Prerequisites

-Make sure to [create a personal access token](https://github.com/settings/tokens) with the admin scopes named `POLICY_TOKEN`.
+Make sure to [create a personal access token](https://github.com/settings/tokens) with the admin scopes named `GH_TOKEN`.

 ## How to create GitHub rulesets